billywkim/PyBer_Analysis/README.md

 ## Overview

 The purpose of this analysis was to compare the fares for each type of city (Rural, Suburban, Urban).
-We further summazrized total rides, total drivers, total amount of fares, the average fare per ride, and the average fare per driver for each of the city types.
+We further summarized total rides, total drivers, total amount of fares, the average fare per ride, and the average fare per driver for each of the city types.
 We finally created a line chart with Matplotlib which compares the total fares by city type.

 ## Results